Misconceptions of autism - common myths on autism. Bright Tots - Information on child development - Autism information.

 • Each person with autism is a unique individual with special talents and gifts.

-variety of other emotions though perhaps in varying degrees.
-Like others, they respond to their environment in
+other emotions though perhaps in varying degrees.
+Like others, they respond to their environment in positive and negative

 Information provide by: The Autism Society